Grounding problems can cause all sorts of audio gremlins—learn how to stop them at the source

 There are two reasons to recommend this.
 First, the equipment is going to fail when you tell it to rather than at the worst possible time.
 Second, the failure is going to occur while the equipment is under warranty.

 This kind of burn-in used to be done by manufacturers, but, in the interests of reducing manufacturing expenses and process time, now they leave it up to you.
 So do it.
-It will only cost you a few watt/hours of power and it might save you a lot of hassle when you can least afford to be hassled.
+It will only cost you a few watt-hours of power and it might save you a lot of hassle when you can least afford to be hassled.

 With electro-mechanical equipment, just running the gear probably isn’t going to provide a decent burn-in.
 Switches need to be switched.
 Motors need to spin.
 Doors need to open, and so on.
-It won’t hurt your new tape machine to cycle through a tape or two.
+It won’t hurt your vintage-find tape machine to cycle through a tape or two.